hamonk/hamonk.github.io/_posts/2020-12-05-plant_pathology.md

 # Context
 This page is my write-up for the [plant pathology kaggle competition](https://www.kaggle.com/c/plant-pathology-2020-fgvc7/overview)

-I worked on this for 2 weeks as part of the FastChai and Kaggle: [Group based Projects](https://forums.fast.ai/t/fastchai-and-kaggle-group-based-projects/81384) organized by Sanyam Bhutani.
+I worked on this for 4 weeks as part of the FastChai and Kaggle: [Group based Projects](https://forums.fast.ai/t/fastchai-and-kaggle-group-based-projects/81384) organized by Sanyam Bhutani.
-Each sprint, small groups work on past kaggle competitions.
+Each sprint (each sprint is 2 weeks long), small groups work on past kaggle competitions.

 For this one, I worked 2 sprints and reached top 12%.
 I'm happy with the result!